 - 1 16 oz Package Vanilla Candiquik or Vanilla Wilton Melts or almond bark

-- 2 tsps to 4 pure peppermint extract depending on how strong you like your peppermint, you could add a second tsp.
+- 1 tsps pure peppermint oil (FOOD GRADE) depending on how strong you like your peppermint, you could add a second tsp.

 - 6 oz Wilton Candy Melts Red